manoloonline/SuperSimpleStocks/README.md

 # Test

-Some unitary test has been implemented specially for the most complex class Market
+Some unitary tests have been implemented specially for the most complex class Market

 # Author